- Search The Registry

 - My Account

 *Jim Brown was born on this date in 1936.
-He was a Black football player, actor and (current) civil rights advocate.
+He was a Black football player, actor, and (current) civil rights advocate.

-After pitching and playing first base with some success, he decided his skills wouldn't get him to the major leagues so he sent his regrets to Casey Stengel.
+After pitching and playing first base with some success, he decided his skills wouldn't get him to the major leagues, so he sent his regrets to Casey Stengel.
 Ken Molloy, a Manhasset attorney and later a State Supreme Court judge in Nassau County, steered Brown to his Alma Mater, Syracuse University.
 But the coaching staffs were against the idea of a Black athlete in the early 1950s and did not offer a scholarship.
 Molloy rounded up enough money and obtained a promise from the school that it would put Brown on scholarship if he were as good as advertised.

 He was the Cleveland Browns' No. 1 draft pick in 1957 and the NFL's leading rusher in eight of his nine NFL seasons.
-He was named to the All-NFL team eight times, the leagues Most Valuable Player in 1958 and '65, Rookie of the Year in 1957 and played in nine straight Pro Bowls.
+He was named to the All-NFL team eight times, the league's Most Valuable Player in 1958 and '65, Rookie of the Year in 1957, and played in nine straight Pro Bowls.
 His 5.22 average per rushing attempt is an NFL record.

-In 1986, he founded a new endeavor, Vital Issues, aimed at teaching life management skills and personal growth techniques to inner-city gang members and prison inmates.
+In 1986, he founded a new endeavor, Vital Issues, to teach life management skills and personal growth techniques to inner-city gang members and prison inmates.
 By 1989, Vital Issues had evolved into Amer-I-Can.
 Brown conducts sessions of from his home in the hills above Los Angeles.
 In 1992, Amer-I-Can won more than a million dollars in grant money to expand its programs into cities such as San Francisco and Cleveland.
 While he may not be the only athlete to reach out to others less fortunate than himself, Brown urges his peers to do more than "make gestures" when facing society's ills.